Transforming urban and suburban blight into places that contribute to a community's health, economic vitality, and quality of life.

 Who We Are

-Mark is a partner in the M Peters group and has 30 years of real estate development experience.
+Mark is a partner in M Peters Group and has 30 years of real estate development experience.
 In addition to his development work, he is a founder of Britt Peters & Associates.

-Jennifer is a partner in the M Peters Group.
-Before joining the M Peters Group, she was a practicing architect designing and managing adaptive re-use, mixed- use, and multi-family housing projects.
+Jennifer is a partner in M Peters Group.
+Before joining the team, she was a practicing architect designing adaptive re-use, mixed- use, and multi-family housing projects.

 Historic Textile Building at Plush Mills

 Plush Mills, Greenville SC, re-development of a 24,000 square foot abandoned mill originally constructed in 1925.
 The project utilized New Markets Tax Credits, Federal Historic Tax Credits, State Brownfield Tax Credits, and State Textile Rehabilitation Tax Credits.
 The facility is leased to a co-working office space company for use by startups and existing businesses.
 In response to recommendations from the neighborhood residents, the tenant provides discounts to local nonprofit agencies and M Peters Group provides free memberships to agencies with missions that meet specific community needs.
 We partnered with The City of Greenville and developed a pocket park, provided accessibility for the public around the site, realigned sidewalks along a high traffic roadway to create a green buffer between pedestrians and traffic, increased security with lighting, and provided additional public parking.

 Newry Mill - Coming in April 2023 - Now pre-leasing